Salesforce DX - the new Salesforce developer experience

 The above will create a scratch org based on the definition of the org in org-definition.json, push the contents of your cloned version control repo to the new scratch org, and import sample data defined in org-sample-data.json.
 This means you can go from version control to a running representation of your org in just a few seconds.

 This has a profound impact on the standard development workflow.
 Because these scratch orgs are ephemeral and quick to spin up, developers will no longer need to maintain and sync orgs that map to their version control representation for day-to-day development work.
-Switching branches will now be trivial, and testing your changes will be as simple clicking “run” in your favourite IDE, which can spin up a scratch org behind the scenes.
+Switching branches will now be trivial, and testing your changes will be as simple as clicking “run” in your favourite IDE, which can spin up a scratch org behind the scenes.

 Of course, scratch orgs don’t make sandboxes obsolete.
 For more long-lived environments like dev integration, staging, QA, and so on, a sandbox will still be the de facto representation.
 This also means that whilst scratch orgs will be fantastic for the minute-to-minute development experience, they won’t be overly helpful in taking that representation from version control and turning it into a viable patch that can be applied to an existing environment.
 Pushing metadata to a completely empty org is one thing, but building a viable deployment package and pushing that to an existing org will still be fraught with the same difficulties teams face today.